 - his or her SSN

 - his or her PTIN

-- the federal employer identification number for the business
+- the EIN for the business

-A paid preparer who fails to include the proper numbers may also be subject to a penalty.
+A paid preparer who fails to include the proper identification numbers may also be subject to a penalty.

 Determining Your Filing Status

 The filing status that you use on your Arizona return may be different from that used on your federal return.